The Pearl of Africa

-Luxury accommodation facilities are offered at 5 star hotels and lodges and these pamper you throughout your stay.
-These are high end accommodation facilities and the most expensive of all.
-In Kampala Serena hotel is one of the many luxury hotels.
+- Luxury/Up Market Accommodation facilities are offered at 5-star hotels and lodges and these pamper you throughout your stay.
+These are high-end accommodation facilities and the most expensive of all.
+Kampala Serena Hotel is one of the many luxury hotels.

-Mid-range/standard accommodation is as accessible as any other throughout the country.
-In the Uganda safari parks, these are convenient and offer lodging facilities in lodges and tented camps.
-Many of these are built in traditional settings a good example being the Kidepo Savannah Lodge in Kidepo Valley National Park.
+- Mid-range/standard Accommodation is as accessible as any other throughout the country.
+In Uganda safari parks, are convenient and offer lodging facilities in lodges and tented camps.
+Many of these are built-in traditional settings a good example being the Kidepo Savannah Lodge in Kidepo Valley National Park.

-Budget/Basic accommodation is ready to offer lodging facilities to travelers on small budgets.
-Though not with the high end touch and pampering, budget lodges and bandas offer great meals and housing along with great hospitality.
-The Uganda Wildlife Authority constructed bandas in many of the parks and therefore offering budget accommodation easily.
+- Budget/Basic Accommodations is ready to offer lodging facilities to travelers on small budgets.
+Though not with the high-end touch and pampering, budget lodges and Bandas offer great meals and housing along with great hospitality.
+The Uganda Wildlife Authority constructed Bandas in many of the parks and therefore offering budget accommodation easily.

-Camping is a great way of experiencing the wild while on safari to Uganda.
-For backpackers this is an affordable and easy way to have your accommodation sorted.
+Camping is a great way of experiencing the wild while on safari in Uganda.
+For backpackers, this is an affordable and easy way to have your accommodation sorted.
 You can carry your camping gear but can also rent from the park through a safari company.
 Learn More

 Why safari Uganda in the dry season?
 When the rains are less, the trails in the parks are drier and therefore less slippery making driving and hiking very easy.
 The grass is also short and therefore photography becomes clear and sightings better.